Ramneek82810/AI-Minesweeper/README.md

 - Dynamic Problem-Solving 🔍: Efficiently uncovers safe cells and avoids mines with precision.

--Python-Powered 🐍: Entirely built using Python for simplicity and scalability.
+- Python-Powered 🐍: Entirely built using Python for simplicity and scalability.

 ## Why AI Minesweeper? 🌟